-2015 Undergraduate Research Symposium in the Biological Sciences and Psychology
+2017 Undergraduate Research Symposium in the Physical Sciences, Math, and Computer Science

 About the Symposium

 The purpose of the Symposium is to provide undergraduates from the physical sciences, math, and computer science fields with a venue to present their research projects and results to their peers and some faculty.
+Students are welcome to present on topics including computer science, engineering, environmental science, chemistry, biochemistry, physics, mathematics, statistics, geology, and other physical science and/or math-related disciplines.
 This conference is open only to students and faculty from colleges and universities that are members of the Midstates Consortium for Math and Science.
 To see a list of member institutions, click on “Members” to the left.
 Costs for participants including transportation, lodging, and meals will be covered by the Consortium.

-The Undergraduate Research Symposium in the Physical Sciences, Math, and Computer Science will be Friday-Saturday November 6-7 at Washington University in St. Louis.
+The Undergraduate Research Symposium in the Physical Sciences, Mathematics, and Computer Science will be Friday-Saturday November 3-4, 2017 at the University of Chicago.
 The conference begins around 5:30 pm on Friday with registration and dinner followed by the Janet Andersen Award Keynote Lecture.
 There will be oral and poster presentations Saturday morning and afternoon, and the conference will wrap up at 5 pm on Saturday with a boxed dinner to take with you.
 Oral presentations are scheduled at 15-minute intervals, allowing 12 minutes for the presentation and 3 minutes for questions.
 Poster presentations allow participants to display their experimental results on a tack board panel.
-Lodging will be at the Sheraton Clayton Plaza Hotel and will be arranged for you.
+Lodging will be arranged for you and provided by the Consortium at the La Quinta Inn and Suites Chicago Lakeshore (4900 South Lake Shore Drive, Chicago, IL 60615, phone: 773-324-3000, web: www.laquintachicagolakeshore.com).

 - Abstract: 200 words.
 No figures, tables, or references.
 Avoid special characters other than Greek letters if possible - please put a note in your registration if a special character is required.